-The 2021 Series J Bonds are offered when, as and if issued and received by the Underwriters thereof, subject to prior sale, to withdrawal or modification of the offer without notice, and to the unqualified approval of legality by Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Corporation.
-Certain legal matters related to the 2021 Series J Bonds will be passed upon for the Corporation by its General Counsel and for the Underwriters by their Counsel, Orrick, Herrington & Sutcliffe LLP, New York, New York.
-It is expected that the 2021 Series J Bonds will be available for delivery in New York, New York on or about October 26, 2021.
+The 2021 Series I Bonds are offered when, as and if issued and received by the purchaser thereof in accordance with the Notice of Sale, dated October 14, 2021.
+The issuance of the 2021 Series I Bonds is subject to the unqualified approval of legality by Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Corporation.
+Certain legal matters related to the 2021 Series I Bonds will be passed upon for the Corporation by its General Counsel.
+Certain legal matters related to the 2021 Series I Bonds will be passed upon for the Corporation by Orrick, Herrington & Sutcliffe LLP, New York, New York, Disclosure Counsel to the Corporation.
+It is expected that the 2021 Series I Bonds will be available for delivery in New York, New York on or about November 4, 2021.